FAQs and Traveler Tips

 Are there any local dog parks?

 For some tail wagging with friends, pay a visit to the dog parks at A.L.
 Anderson Park in Tarpon Springs, John Chesnut Sr. Park in Palm Harbor, Sand Key Park in Clearwater, Walsingham Park in Largo and Boca Ciega Millennium Park in Seminole.
 And well-behaved furry friends on a leash are always welcome on the Pinellas Trail.
-See the parks listing for more information.

 Are there pet-friendly restaurants in the St. Pete/Clearwater area?